argriffing/arbtkf91/README.md

 ------------

-The arbtkf91 program tries to compute the maximum probability tkf91 alignment for a given set of parameter values.
+The arbtkf91 program tries to compute the maximum probability tkf91 alignment for a given sequence pair and set of parameter values.
 The numerical error is controlled in such a way that for many inputs it is possible to verify that the alignment is optimal.